Store Adds Donald Trump's Picture To $150,000 Gold-Encased iPhones

 "Peacocking" is indeed an evolutionary trait.
 By showing that you have so much resources that you can waste some on frivolity, you show that you have more than enough resources to raise offspring.

-And this ladies and gentlemen (Score:3, Insightful)
+And this ladies and gentlemen (Score:4, Insightful)

 Re: (Score:1)